 Staff are available at all times to respond to crisis situations.
 This may mean referring the caller to other resources such as the police, emergency social worker or mental health.
 This is the number to call if you are in an unsafe situation and need shelter immediately.
 Staff are also there to listen, to help reflect on the issues at hand and to encourage the caller to initiate their own solutions.

 Callers may remain anonymous.
-We do not subscribe to call display, all calls are confidential, and collect crisis calls are accepted.
+All calls are confidential.
+Collect crisis calls are accepted.